Rural Procedural Grants Program (RPGP)

 How to claim

 At any time you may log into your My College Dashboard and go to your My Grants tool.
-Here you will be able to check the status of your application or track a payment.
+Here you will be able to submit grant claims online and check the statuses of your claims.

 When will I get paid after submitting my claim?